 Why are you interested in working within the food system?

-I was initially attracted to this internship because the workshop programming includes so many forms of creativity, whether that’s cooking or weaving.
-Usually, creativity within school work exists in such specific confines, having part of my life incorporated with both creativity and the outside world is amazing.
+I was initially attracted to this internship because the workshop programming includes so many forms of creativity, whether that’s cooking or storytelling.
+Usually, creativity within academia is so finite and exists in such specific confines and being able to have dedicated time to other forms of other creativity was so enriching and valuable.

 What would you like students to know about the CSFS at UBC Farm?

 I would like the students to know that there are so many opportunities to be involved on the UBC Farm and find a position that fits your own strengths and goals.
 Even the small connections you make can expand upon themselves in so many ways and lead to greater achievements and accomplishments.
 Additionally, it is so important to remember that we all have something to contribute and regardless of being students or not, our contributions are valuable and meaningful for the CSFS.

 What is your favourite thing to do at the UBC Farm?